Michael Carttiss: Early life

 Carttiss was born on 11 March 1938.
-He received his formal education at Filby Primary School, Great Yarmouth; Great Yarmouth Technical High School, Goldsmiths College, London University, and the London School of Economics.
+He received his formal education at Filby Primary School near Great Yarmouth and Great Yarmouth Technical High School, followed by Goldsmiths College, London University, and the London School of Economics.

-From 1961 to 1969 he was employed as a school teacher (initially at the Ramsden School for Boys, in Orpington, Kent).
+From 1961 to 1969 he was employed as a school teacher, beginning at the Ramsden School for Boys in Orpington, Kent.

 Political and civic career

-Carttiss joined the Conservative Party in the early 1960s, and was elected as a councillor with the Party to Norfolk County Council for the 'West Flegg Division' in 1966 at the age of 28.
-He remained as County Councillor from 1966 to 1985.
-In 1972 he held the post of Vice-Chair of the County Council's Education Committee, and was that Committee's Chair from 1980 to 1985.
+Carttiss joined the Conservative Party in the early 1960s, and was elected to Norfolk County Council as a Conservative councillor for the West Flegg division in 1966, at the age of 28.
+He served as a county councillor from 1966 to 1985.
+In 1972 he held the post of Vice-Chair of the County Council's Education Committee, and was that committee's Chair from 1980 to 1985.

-Between 1969 and 1982 Carttiss was employed as a professional Election Agent for the Conservative Party in the Yarmouth area.
+Between 1969 and 1982 Carttiss was employed as a professional election agent for the Conservative Party in the Yarmouth area.

 From 1981 to 1985 he was the Chair of the Norfolk Museum Service, and served on the East Anglia Regional Health Authority; and from 1981 to 1985 he served on the Great Yarmouth Port & Haven Commission.

-From 1973 to 1982 he was also a Councillor on Great Yarmouth Borough Council, which he became the political leader of from 1980 to 1982.
+From 1973 to 1982 he was also a councillor on Great Yarmouth Borough Council, and served as the political leader of that council from 1980 to 1982.

-In 1982 the sitting Conservative Member of Parliament, Anthony Fell, retired and Carttiss was selected by the Great Yarmouth Conservative Association at the age of 44 to contest the seat in the 1983 general election, which he won with a 5,309 vote majority, receiving 50.5% of the overall votes cast.
+In 1982 the sitting Conservative Member of Parliament, Anthony Fell, retired and Carttiss was selected by the Great Yarmouth Conservative Association at the age of 44 to contest the seat in the 1983 general election, where he won with a 5,309 vote majority, receiving 50.5% of the overall votes cast.

-In the House of Commons Carttiss aligned himself with the Radical right of the Conservative Party, and was a backbench supporter of Margaret Thatcher through the 1980s at a time of upheaval in British politics.
+In the House of Commons Carttiss aligned himself with the radical right of the Conservative Party, and was a backbench supporter of Margaret Thatcher through the 1980s at a time of upheaval in British politics.

 In the 1987 general election he was returned as Great Yarmouth's Member of Parliament with a 10,083 vote majority (51.7% of the votes cast), making the constituency an apparently "safe" Conservative Party seat in the Commons.

 During a debate in the House of Commons' Chamber on 22 November 1990, a few hours after Margaret Thatcher had announced her resignation as Prime Minister in acrimonious circumstances, Carttiss' loud shout of encouragement to her as she verbally attacked the opposition Labour Party, with "Cancel the resignation, cancel the resignation, you can wipe the floor with these people!", was clearly audible, and was recorded in Hansard.
 Immediately after the remark, Margaret Thatcher acknowledged his support by looking back at him and bowing.

 In the 1992 general election Carttiss was returned as the sitting MP in Great Yarmouth with a 5,309 majority (47.9% of the overall votes cast).